alexJSanchez/PicoPlayer/README.md

 <h2>Tips and Considerations</h2>
 <ul>
   <li>
-    Image Size: Keep the image size at 128 x 64, as it's the native resolution of the SSD1306 OLED screen.
+    Image Size: Keep the image size at 128 x 64, as it's the native resolution of the SSD1306 OLED screen. i also found 64x64 works if you wanna use for half the screen size.
   </li>
   <li>
     Color Invert: You can adjust the color invert to better display your image if needed.